felixge/felixge.de/pages/index.md

 well as bringing failing projects back on track.

-I also do small development projects, and can help you finding the right people to outsource bigger projects to.
+I also do small development projects, and can help you finding the right people to take on bigger projects.

 Here are a few things my previous clients had to say: